-Given the importance of employee rewards and recognition programs for the organization during the recession, it is time to take a look at the impact of these programs:
+Given the importance of employee rewards and recognition programs during a recession, lets take a look at their impact:

-Strengthens the bond between the employees and the management
+This helps in strengthening the bond between the employees and the management during these difficult times.

-When it comes to keeping the members of the workforce motivated during the economic slowdown, employee recognition and rewards programs can prove to be one of the most cost-effective solutions for every organization.
+When it comes to keeping the members of the workforce motivated during an economic slowdown, employee recognition and rewards programs can prove to be one of the most cost-effective solutions for every organization.